icopy-site/awesome-cn/docs/awesome/awesome-swift.md

 * [EtherWalletKit](https://github.com/SteadyAction/EtherWalletKit) - Ethereum Wallet Toolkit for iOS - You can implement Ethereum wallet without a server and blockchain knowledge.
 * [ExceptionCatcher](https://github.com/sindresorhus/ExceptionCatcher) - Catch Objective-C exceptions.
 * [EZSwiftExtensions](https://github.com/Esqarrouth/EZSwiftExtensions) - How standard types and classes were supposed to work.
+* [FlagAndCountryCode](https://github.com/exyte/FlagAndCountryCode) - FlagAndCountryCode provides phone codes and flags for every country.
+Works on UIKit and SwiftUI
 * [FluentQuery](https://github.com/MihaelIsaev/FluentQuery) :penguin: - Powerful and easy to use Query Builder.
 * [GoodExtensions-iOS](https://github.com/GoodRequest/GoodExtensions-iOS) - 📑 GoodExtensions is a collection of useful and frequently used extensions.
 * [GoodUIKit](https://github.com/GoodRequest/GoodUIKit) - 📑 GoodUIKit is an extensions library filled with reusable UI snippets for faster and more efficient development.